sunshine-protocol/sunshine/modules/fund/README.md

 # fund

+This is the treasury.
+We will consider spending proposals for
+* investments
+* donations
+* loans (*which are like fixed income investments, but might have floating rates*)

+These proposals will have two possible paths for passage

 Asset management committee in the context of `sunshine`.
 Central to any DAO is its ability to flexibly manage its pool of capital.

 Each member should be kept as a struct with certain fields.
 These fields include a projection vector...